klebgenomics/Kleborate/docs/source/index.rst

 * Added new AMR genotyping report compatible with the `hAMRonization <https://github.com/pha4ge/hAMRonization/blob/master/schema/PHA4GE%20AMR%20Gene%20%26%20Variant%20Specification.csv>`_. standard developed by the Public Health Alliance for Genomic Epidemiology (PHA4GE).
 * Added a module for Ciprofloxacin resistance prediction
 *  Mutations are reported using  `HGVS nomenclature <https://github.com/AMRverse/AMRrulesCuration/blob/main/syntax.md>`_.
+* Added new module for cgMLST and Lin codes
+* Added new module for typing mrk operon
+* Updated rmp typing
+* Added new module for typing peg-344 gene
+* Updated assembly statistics module to use qualibact-v1.0 curated thresholds
+* Added new genome specification report compartible with the Public Health Alliance for Genomic Epidemiology (PHA4GE).

 * Added new modules for *Escherichia* species: pathotyping, typing of the LEE pathogenicity island, ClermonTyping, typing of stx types using StxTyper, O:H serotyping using ECTyper, AMR typing using AMRFinderPlus